kdqed/zaturn/README.md

 ### Multiple Data Sources
 Zaturn can currently connect to the following data sources:
-- SQL Databases: PostgreSQL, SQLite, DuckDB, MySQL
+- SQL Databases: PostgreSQL, SQLite, DuckDB, MySQL, ClickHouse
 - Files: CSV, Parquet

 Connectors for more data sources are being added.